 Journalism and its Categories

-Journalism is basically divided into two categories Print media and Electronic media.
-A job in the field of print media revolves around newspapers, journals, and magazines, whereas in the electronic media field it revolves around the television, radio, and the new media-internet.
+Print Media: A job in the field of print media revolves around newspapers, journals, and magazines, whereas in the electronic media field it revolves around the television, radio, and the new media-internet.

-News Reporter: As a reporter of a prominent magazine or newspaper your job will be to report with speed clarity, and accuracy.
+News Reporter: As a reporter of a prominent magazine or newspaper your job will be to report with speech clarity, and accuracy.
 Presenting a news story with clarity and objectivity will be very important in this role.